 At Bains des Pâquis you can swim with a view overlooking the famous Jet d’Eau fountain, dive into the water from diving platforms and waterslides or eat at the restaurant.

 Built on 14 islands and the gateway to an expansive archipelago, it’s not surprising that Stockholm offers dozens of beautiful beaches and swimming areas in the middle of the city.

 One of the more popular go-to places is Långholmen, but Kristineberg Beach (an unofficial swimming spot) is also a favorite among locals.
-Here is a list of 5 of the most popular urban swimming spots.

 This huge city located miles from the coast and far from any lakes, Paris is certainly not the first capital city that comes to mind when planning a beach holiday.

-But there really is a beach in Paris – well at least during summer – every year there is a summer event called Paris Plages (Paris Beach) where they transform several spots into full-fledged beaches.
+But there really is a beach in Paris – well at least during summer.
+Every year there is a summer event called Paris Plages (Paris Beach) where they transform several spots into full-fledged beaches.

 Some of these beaches even have swimming pools suspended over the river Seine, and the evenings are just as popular with many concerts and live shows.

 So if you’re planning a city break to Paris, its beaches are a must-see, if nothing else than just for the crazy and cool idea alone!

 If you are traveling the Mediterranean, you will have no shortage of beaches.
 When in Portugal visiting Lisbon, be sure to make time to explore Costa da Caparica.